illuminatech/array-factory/README.md

 Both configuration will work fine with the service provider we created, and same will be for countless other possible configurations for different geo-location detectors, which may not even exist yet.

+**Heads up!** Remember to avoid usage of [[\Closure]], while creating application configuration, otherwise you will face the error during configuration caching.

 ## Interaction with DI container <span id="interaction-with-di-container"></span>